Popham Colony: Troubles begin

 Popham and Gilbert sent survey expeditions up the river and west across Casco Bay and contacted the Abenaki, an Indian tribe belonging to the Algonquian peoples of northeastern North America.
 In a letter to the King, Popham wrote that the natives had told them that the area was full of easily exploitable resources.
 However, the colony failed to establish cooperation with the tribe.

 Late summer arrival meant that there was no time to farm for food.
 With inadequate supplies, half of the colonists returned to England in December 1607 aboard the Gift of God and almost starved on the return trip and had to sell their cargo in the Azores.
 Others faced a cold winter during which the Kennebec River froze.
 Historical records indicate that fire destroyed parts of the storehouse and its provisions, but archaeological excavations indicate that other buildings were burned and not the storehouse.
 George Popham died on February 5, 1608.
 He is the only colonist known to have died (in contrast to Jamestown which lost half its population that year) although the Abenaki claimed that they killed eleven colonists and set fire to the site.
 Raleigh Gilbert became president of the colony at the age of 25.

 The colonists completed one major project: the building of a 30-ton ship, a pinnace they named Virginia.
 It was the first English ocean-going ship built in the Americas.
 The primary purpose of Virginia was for use in exploration of the area, but was later refitted and some of the colonists returned to England in it when the colony was abandoned.
 This was the beginning of a 400-year shipbuilding legacy in the Bath, Maine area.

 In May 1608 a supply ship brought a message that Sir John Popham had died.
 The supply ship returned to England with a cargo.
 When Mary and John returned in September 1608, it brought news that Gilbert's elder brother John had died.
 Gilbert thus inherited the title and the estate of Compton Castle in Devon.
 He decided to return to England and as no other leader was found, the colony decided to disband and the remaining colonists sailed home in Mary and John and Virginia.
 (The Virginia would make at least one more Atlantic crossing, going to Jamestown the next year with the Third Supply, piloted by Captain James Davis.)

 The colony lasted just 14 months.
-It is likely that the failure of the colony was due to multiple problems: the lack of financial support after the death of Sir John Popham, the inability to find another leader, the hostility of the native people and the French, and the cold winter.
+It is likely that the failure of the colony was due to multiple problems: the lack of financial support after the death of Sir John Popham, the inability to find another leader, the cold winter, and finally the hostility of both the native people and the French.
 Sir Francis Popham (son of Sir John) tried several times to reestablish the colony, but was unable to get the financial backing.
 The settlement of New England was delayed until it was taken up by refugees instead of adventurers.